Indie Folk & Roots Revival Singer Songwriter, running on powerhouse vocals and a hunger for a better world.

 Originally from the south side of Chicago, Ferrante studied Theater and Voice at Northwestern University and later worked in production at the Sundance Theater Institute, and Goodman Theater (at the Art Institute of Chicago).
 Ferrante emerged on the D.C. music scene in 2011, when she opened opened for Birds of Chicago.

-2015 was a breakout year for Ferrante.
-She began her residency at D.C.’s Mansion on O Street.
-Her monthly performances quickly evolved in to a live radio show on the UK’s West Norfolk Radio-- recorded from the Mansion.
-Today her Americana Radio Show podcast, which is currently tallying 100 downloads per day, features national and regional artists.
+Cabbage Run Records signed Ferrante for her debut release, “Live from the Belfry”, June 2014, and 2015 was a breakout year.
+She began her artist-in-residency at D.C.’s O Street Mansion.
+Her monthly performances quickly evolved in to a live radio show on the UK’s West Norfolk Radio.
+Today her Americana Radio Show podcast, currently tallying 150 downloads per day, features national and regional artists.
 She has shared the mic with Grammy and Academy Award-winners like Paul Williams, Mark Bryan (Hootie & the Blowfish), Tom Constanten (Grateful Dead), and songwriter Jack Tempchin of The Eagles.

-In 2016 Ferrante returned to theater, as the lead in "Rain Follows the Plow: A Dust Opera" at the D.C.
-Atlas Performing Arts Center, to national acclaim.
+Summer 2016 Ferrante returned to theater, as the lead in "Rain Follows the Plow: A Dust Opera" at the Atlas Performing Arts Center, to national acclaim.